Gregorian mission: Sources

-Although a few hagiographies, or saints' biographies, about native British saints survive from the period of the mission, none describes native Christians as active missionaries amongst the Anglo-Saxons.
+Although a few hagiographies, or saints' biographies, about native British saints survive from the period of the mission, none describe native Christians as active missionaries amongst the Anglo-Saxons.
 Most of the information about the British church at this time is concerned with the western regions of the island of Great Britain and does not deal with the Gregorian missionaries.
 Other sources of information include Bede's chronologies, the set of laws issued by Æthelberht in Kent, and the Anglo-Saxon Chronicle, which was compiled in the late 9th century.